Foundations

 The Three Pillars

-Every software system you will ever build β€” TradeCraft, the rental platform, a simple contact form β€” is made of three things:
+Every software system you will ever encounter β€” TradeCraft, the rental marketplace, your banking app, Instagram β€” is made of three things:

 πŸ—„οΈ